TylerSchmidtke/lore.earth/content/photography/2025-07-01_familiar-faces.md

 image_title = "familiar faces"
 +++

-durham, nc. a familiar mural and a recently familiar jeep. the jeep had previously been searching for parking when i first noticed it. successfully finding its way to a spot next to the mural shortly after.
+Durham, NC.
+A familiar mural and a recently familiar Jeep.
+The Jeep had previously been searching for parking when I first noticed it, successfully finding its way to a spot next to the mural shortly after.

-seven familiar faces, on a night where there had been none.
+Seven familiar faces, on a night where there had been none.